-Renal transplantation is the most definitive and cost-effective therapy for patients with end-stage renal disease (ESRD), offering significant improvements in quality of life and survival.
-However, due to the shortage of available renal allografts, the majority of patients are put on renal replacement therapy (RRT), such as hemodialysis (HD) or peritoneal dialysis (PD), for several years prior to their transplant.
-At the time of transplantation for patients on pre-operative PD, a decision needs to be made on whether to remove the PD catheter concurrently or at a later date.
+Renal transplantation is the most definitive and cost-effective therapy for patients with end-stage renal disease (ESRD), offering significant improvements in quality of life and survival.^{1,2} However, due to the shortage of available renal allografts, the majority of patients are put on renal replacement therapy (RRT), such as hemodialysis (HD) or peritoneal dialysis (PD), for several years prior to their transplant.
+At the time of transplantation for patients on preoperative PD, a decision needs to be made on whether to remove the PD catheter concurrently or at a later date.
 The benefit of leaving the catheter in situ is the availability of temporizing dialysis in the event of post-transplant complications, such as acute rejection or delayed graft function (DGF) and avoiding the need for urgent placement of a HD access line.
-Reported rates of post-transplant PD catheter use range between 13-58%3-7.
-This is balanced by the inherent risks of leaving the catheter also exposes the patient to additional anesthesia, potentially more hospitalizations, and incurs additional costs to the health care system.
+Reported rates of post-transplant PD catheter use range from 13-58%.3-7 This is balanced by the inherent risks of leaving the foreign body in situ, namely peritonitis and catheter exit site infections.
+Delayed removal of the catheter also exposes the patient to additional anesthesia, potentially more hospitalizations, and incurs additional costs to the healthcare system.

 Several studies have investigated the optimal timing of PD catheter removal following renal transplantation.
-In pediatric populations, several groups have proposed to remove the PD catheter around one month post-transplantation.
-In adult patients, Warren and colleagues have recommended PD catheter removal at the time of transplantation.
-However, there are currently no evidence-based guidelines for selecting appropriate candidates for concurrent PD catheter removal.
-This decision is governed by several important considerations.
-Firstly, what patient and surgical factors, notably type of donor graft, may impact immediate graft function?
-Secondly, if the PD catheter is removed and there is DGF, what is the rate of complications from inserting a HD catheter?
-Thirdly, if the PD catheter is left in situ and there is DGF, will PD be enough due to risk of post-transplant peritoneal leak?
-Lastly, if the PD catheter is left in situ and there is is immediate graft function, what is the rate of catheter and there is prival at the reasociated complications prior to the second procedure to remove it?
+In pediatric populations, several groups have proposed removing the PD catheter around one month post-transplantation.^{3,4,6} In adult patients, Warren and colleagues have recommended PD catheter removal at the time of transplantation.7 However, there are currently no evidence-based guidelines for selecting appropriate candidates for concurrent PD catheter removal.
+This decision is governed by several important considerations: 1) patient and surgical factors, notably type of donor graft, that may impact immediate graft function; 2) the rate of complications from inserting a HD catheter if the PD catheter is removed and there is DGF; 3) whether PD will be enough due to risk of post-transplant peritoneal leak if the PD catheter is left in situ and there is DGF; and 4) the rate of catheter-associated complications prior to the second procedure to remove it if the PD catheter is left in situ and there is immediate graft function.
 Therefore, the purpose of this study was to examine these factors to identify patients who can safely have their PD catheter removed at the time of transplantation.